danimedi/danimedi.github.io/_posts/2025-06-26-a-family-malady.md

 And what if it's only a sickness?
 I don't know what to believe.
 I just want to know
-if it needs to be treated —
+if it needs to be treated
 or only forgiven.
 <br>
 Some years have passed,
 insecurities have resurfaced,
 and it's affecting my relationships
 and the way I’m approaching women.
-Love, as a feeling — I’ve felt it many times.
+Love, as a feeling, I’ve felt it many times.
 But I want to love as a promise.
 Is it possible
 to love without doing harm?
 <br>
 It’s taking a toll.
-Confidence is attractive —
+Confidence is attractive,
 but how could I be so sure
 about not hurting a woman with my lust?
 The psychologist told me